Cilvyahg/FED_wtrack/Ajax/ajax.md

 server has an ip address

-you connects to the server --> request and responses
+you connects to the server --> request and responses domain name will converted to an IP address (DNS)

+client make the request and the server responds. you make this request using the HTTP protocol (standards that we all agreed to).

+Protocols :
+HTTP
+FTP
+DNS and etc

+## HTTP Protocol Status Codes
+Status codes let us know whether the request was a succes, a failure or something in between.

 **Assets requests**
 asset (is another request)